VRPTW Competion Updates: View Results & Updates.

 The Vehicle Routing Problem with Time Windows (VRPTW) is a more constrained variant of the CVRP in which each customer requires delivery within a specified interval of time called its "time window".

-Like CVRP, input to VRPTW consists of n locations (a depot and a set of n−1 customers), a matrix D specifying the time to travel between each pair of locations, a quantity qi that specifies the demand for some resource by each customer i, and the maximum quantity, Q, of the resource that a vehicle can carry.
-In addition, each node i is specified with a length of time si denoting the time it takes to serve customer i and a time window [ti, Ti], where ti < Ti, within which delivery must occur.
+Like CVRP, input to VRPTW consists of n locations (a depot and a set of n−1 customers), a matrix D specifying the distance (which will also be the time) to travel between each pair of locations, a quantity qi that specifies the demand for some resource by each customer i, and the maximum quantity, Q, of the resource that a vehicle can carry.
+In addition, each node i is specified with a length of time si denoting the time it takes to serve customer i and a time window [ti, Ti], where ti < Ti, within which delivery must begin.
 A vehicle is allowed to arrive at a customer location before the beginning of the time window, but it must wait for the window to "open" to make the delivery.
-A delivery cannot be made after the time window closes.
+A delivery cannot begin after the time window closes.
 In this way, the Implementation Challenge considers the time-window constraints to be hard constraints.
 Finally, there is a limit V on the number of available vehicles.

 A feasible solution to VRPTW consists of a set of V or fewer routes that begin and end at the depot, such that each customer is visited on exactly one route within its specified time window and the total demand assigned to a route does not exceed the vehicle capacity Q.